aerogear/graphback/docs/db/datasources.md

 ## Data Sources

-Graphback allows you to work with different database systems and other data sources, according to your needs.
+Graphback allows you to work with different database systems and other data sources.
-Graphback provides support to multiple databases when performing migrations.
+Graphback provides support to multiple databases.

-Our migration engine is based on Knex.js and we are actively supporting and testing the following database systems:
+Our runtime supports following datasources

-- PostgreSQL (Using Knex.js)
+- PostgreSQL (@graphback/runtime-knex)
-- MySQL (Using Knex.js)
+- MongoDB  (@graphback/runtime-mongodb)

-- SQLite (No database fields mapping supported)
+### Migrations

-- MongoDB (No database fields mapping supported) early version based on MongoDriver - @graphback/runtime-mongodb
+Graphback provides out of the box database migrations for Postgress.

-This databases are supported for relational database schema migration.
+Developers can edit their schema and their changes will be replicated into the database.

-Graphback `CRUD Runtime abstraction` allows developers to use any type of datasource.
+> NOTE: Database migrations are not supported for MongoDB